Frodo45127/rpfm/docs_src/chapter_2.md

 When you're done with the settings, just hit `Save`.
 You can restore them to the defaults with the button of the left (same for the shortcuts with their `Restore Defaults` button).
 One thing to take into account is that, if any of the paths is invalid, RPFM will delete it when hitting `Save`.

 Now the last step.
 This is optional, but recommendable and it **requires you to have the Assembly Kit** for your games installed.
-We have to go to `Special Stuff` and, for each game we have, hit `Generate PAK File`.
+We have to go to `Special Stuff` and, for each game we have, hit `Generate Dependency Cache`.
 This will create a special file that will help RPFM with reference data for table columns.
 It's **not enabled for Empire and Napoleon** for now, but it should work for every other game.

 With that, we have completed the initial configuration.
 So now that we're done configuring RPFM, let's take a look at the features it has to offer.